cumulus13/ve/README.md

 ve.bat install

 ```
-this will create 'C:\VENV' directory
+this will create 'C:\VENV' directory then activate immediately

 ## Example